Boolean satisfiability problem: Extensions of SAT

 An extension that has gained significant popularity since 2003 is satisfiability modulo theories (SMT) that can enrich CNF formulas with linear constraints, arrays, all-different constraints, uninterpreted functions, etc. Such extensions typically remain NP-complete, but very efficient solvers are now available that can handle many such kinds of constraints.

 The satisfiability problem becomes more difficult if both "for all" (∀) and "there exists" (∃) quantifiers are allowed to bind the Boolean variables.
 An example of such an expression would be ∀x ∀y ∃z (x ∨ y ∨ z) ∧ (¬x ∨ ¬y ∨ ¬z); it is valid, since for all values of x and y, an appropriate value of z can be found, viz. z=TRUE if both x and y are FALSE, and z=FALSE else.
 SAT itself (tacitly) uses only ∃ quantifiers.
 If only ∀ quantifiers are allowed instead, the so-called tautology problem is obtained, which is co-NP-complete.

-If both quantifiers are allowed, the problem is called the quantified Boolean formula problem (QBF), which can be shown to be PSPACE-complete.
+If any number of both quantifiers are allowed, the problem is called the quantified Boolean formula problem (QBF), which can be shown to be PSPACE-complete.
 It is widely believed that PSPACE-complete problems are strictly harder than any problem in NP, although this has not yet been proved.
-Using highly parallel P systems, QBF-SAT problems can be solved in linear time.

 Ordinary SAT asks if there is at least one variable assignment that makes the formula true.
 A variety of variants deal with the number of such assignments: